PabloSGN/TuMags_Reduction_Pipeline/Documents/Image_header.md

 ## Accessing the header.

-Theres is two options to access the header of a specific image:
+There are two options to access the header of a specific image:

-- 1. Through image ID.
+1. Through image ID.

 Using the function [read_ID](../image_handler.py#L270) from the module [image_handler](../image_handler.py) you can read the image and obtain the header: